freenas/freenas-docs/userguide/install.rst

 configuration is needed so that the virtual HPET setting does not prevent the virtual machine from booting.

-If you are running ESX, while in :guilabel:`Edit Settings`, click :menuselection:`Options --> Advanced --> General
+If running ESX, while in :guilabel:`Edit Settings`, click :menuselection:`Options --> Advanced --> General
 --> Configuration Parameters`.
 Change :guilabel:`hpet0.present` from *true* to *false*, then click